A Bavarian idyll

 Photo archive at the Central Institute for Art History, Munich

-Among the artworks was the painting Auferweckung des Lazarus.
-In 1961 it entered the holdings of the Bayerische Staatsgemäldesammlungen (Bavarian State Painting Collections) as a “transfer from state ownership”.
+Among the artworks is the painting Auferweckung des Lazarus.
+In 1961 it enters the holdings of the Bayerische Staatsgemäldesammlungen (Bavarian State Painting Collections) as a “transfer from state ownership”.

 Colour photograph.
 Two gentlemen in suits in front of a painting in a gold frame.